Samuel22-glitch/X_PAY/README.md

 ## AJUDUA CHUKWUFUNANYA SAMUEL - HOME PAGE:
 Desingned the UI and by writing code for the home page and helped in error handeling

+## PIYADI JEROME TARAGI - CURRENT BACKEND:
+Developed the parent code for the current account user interface